OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/tutorials/objects.md

-# Python API
+# Interacting with OpenCMISS-Iron objects

-If you are a beginner, skip ahead to the OpenCMISS-Iron basics tutorial to see OpenCMISS-Iron in action, then return here to find out more about how you can call the OpenCMISS-Iron library to setup your own problems.
+This tutorial describes the architecture of the OpenCMISS-Iron library and how to interact with the library using its API's

-The [OpenCMISS-iron python API documentation](http://staging.opencmiss.org/documentation/apidoc/iron/latest/python/index.html) outlines the methods and attributes of OpenCMISS-Iron objects.
+If you are a beginner, skip to the OpenCMISS-Iron basics tutorial to see OpenCMISS-Iron in action, then return here to find out more about how you can call the OpenCMISS-Iron library to setup your own problems.

 ## OpenCMISS-Iron classes
 There are two types of OpenCMISS-Iron classes: